top of page

-Teach your dog to engage with you.
+Teach your dog to focus on you.

-- 3 min read
+• 3 min read

-What Engagement Looks Like
+What Focus Looks Like

 Your dog watches you.
 They want to see what happens next.
 They pick you over distractions.
 They come when called because hanging out with you beats everything else.

 This isn't magic.
-It's training.
+It's training your dog to focus on you.

 Dogs pay attention to:

-Movement
+• Movement

-Sound
+• Sound

-Rewards
+• Rewards

-Make yourself the best source of these. and your dog will choose you.
+Make yourself the best source of these and your dog will choose you.

 Method 1: The Food Game